OE-FET/Origin-Scripts/README.md

 ## Installation
 To install the scripts, perform the following steps:
 1. Copy the `Scripts` folder to `C:\Users\<Account Name>\Documents\OriginLab`.
+	- The `<Account Name>` is the name of your user account in your PC.
 	- The filepath should **NOT** contain *spaces*!
 	- The filenames of the scripts should also **NOT** contain *dashes* (`-`), as Origin cannot handle them.
 2. Copy the `Themes` and `Templates` folders to `C:\Users\<Account Name>\Documents\OriginLab\User Files`.
+	- These folders contain the graph themes and templates.
 	- In this case, there is no issue with *spaces* being in the filepath.
 3. Copy the project files in the `Examples` folder into a folder of your choice.
-	- The `Script examples` project file contains subfolders, each of which is designed to test the corresponding Origin script mentioned in the subfolder name.
-All scripts are tested in this file, except the `Experiment comparison` scripts.
+	- The `Script examples` project file contains separate folders, each of whom tests a particular script.
+All the scripts are tested in this file, except the `Experiment comparison` scripts.
-	- The `Script examples - Experiment comparison` project file is only designed to test the `Experiment comparison` scripts, which compare experimental data between different experiments (and hence from different subfolders).
+	- The `Script examples - Experiment comparison` project file is only designed to test the `Experiment comparison` scripts, which compare experimental data between different EG-OFET experiments (and hence from different folders).
 3. Run OriginLab and open the `Script examples` project file.
-	- Each subfolder of the project file contains sample data and a readme file.
-The readme provides instructions on how to test the corresponding Origin script mentioned in the subfolder name.
+	- Each folder of the project file contains sample data and a readme file.
+The readme provides instructions on how to test the corresponding Origin script mentioned in the folder name.
-4. Open the `Library` script with `CodeBuilder` and modify the `templatepath$` string variable at the top of the script, so that it points to the graph Templates folder in your PC.
+4. Open the `Library` script with `CodeBuilder` and modify the `templatepath$` string variable at the top of the script, so that it points to the Templates folder in your PC.
 Make sure to save the script.
 	- The `Library` is a script that contains functions that other scripts call.
 It will not meant to be executed.
 5. Select `View` and then `Command Window`.
 The Command Window will appear.
-It is similar to the Linux command line and allows one to give commands directly to Origin, and run scripts, among other things.
+It is similar to the Linux command line and allows one to give commands directly to Origin, and run scripts.
 6. In the `Command Window`, write `cd C:\Users\<Account Name>\Documents\OriginLab\Scripts;` to set the Scripts directory as the working directory (do not forget the semicolon!).
 Then press `ENTER`.
-7. Now the scripts should be available.
+7. Now the scripts should work.
 To verify this, start typing the name of a script in the `Command Window` (e.g. `EG`) and then press `TAB`.
-If the working directory has been set correctly, Origin will try to autocomplete the partially typed script name with one of the EGOFET scripts.
+If the working directory has been set correctly, Origin will try to autocomplete the partially typed script name with one of the EG-OFET scripts.
-8. Test a script by going to a subfolder of the `Script examples` project file and following the instructions on the readme file.
-Usually all that is needed is to type the name of the corresponding script in the `Command Window` and press `ENTER`.
+8. Test a script by going to a folder of the `Script examples` project file, and following the instructions in the readme file.
+To run a script, type the name of the script in the `Command Window` and press `ENTER`.

 ## Data filenames

 ### Fields and their Values
-These scripts expect to see data filenames in a certain format.
+The scripts expect to see data filenames in a certain format.
 Each filename consists of different **fields**, separated by an *underscore* (`_`).
 The different **values** for each of the different **fields** can be seen in the `Library` file.
 - Depending on the type of measurement, each filename will contain different fields.
 The [Filename formats](#filename-formats) section presents the different file formats for eacg type of measurement.

 The different **fields** are:
 - `batchNo`: The number of the batch (e.g. 235th).
-- `Architecture`: The architecture of the device (e.g. TGBC-OFET, TGBC-EGOFET).
+- `Architecture`: The architecture of the device (e.g. TGBC-OFET, TGBC-EG-OFET).
 - `material`: The semiconductor used to make the FET (e.g. IDTBT, C14-PBTTT).
 - `concentration(No-units)`: The concentration of the material/semiconductor (e.g. 10-gl).
 - `material`: The semiconductor used to make the FET (e.g. IDTBT, C14-PBTTT).